Welcome to our website of the Schneider research group. Here you can find further information about our research.

 Using chiral phosphoric acids as powerful organocatalysts we have been able to generate hydrogen-bonded ortho-quinone methides in situ to which a variety of electronrich π-nucleophiles can be added in a cycloaddition or conjugate addition event with excellent enantioselectivity. β-Dicarbonyl compounds, enamides, enolrich aldehydes, indoles, phenols, and diazo esters are among the most suitable reaction partners to furnish benzannulated 5-, 6-, and 7-membered oxygen heterocycles as enantiomerically highly enriched compounds.

-Ortho-quinone methide imines are characterized by their close relationship to ortho-quinone methides.
+Ortho-quinone methide imines are the nitrogen analogues of ortho-quinone methides.
 They are accessible from the respective amino alcohols by chiral phosphoric acid-catalysis and are converted into hexahydroacridines, dihydroquinolones, and benzannulated quinolizidines with excellent enantioselectivity.

 The aforementioned concept of the ortho-quinone methide chemistry can be easily extended to heterocyclic motifs.
 Thus, hydrogen-bonded, chiral alkylidene 2H-indoles and 2H-pyrroles are produced upon acid-catalysed dehydration from the respective alcohols.
 They react easily with electronrich π-nucleophiles to produce pyrrolo[1,2-a]indoles, 1H‑pyrrolizines, and cyclopenta[b]pyrroles with defined absolute and relative configuration.